vphilomin/trip_service/readme.md

 Testing legacy code: Hard-wired dependencies
 ============================================

+This is my attempt using rspec to tackle this Kata.
+It is common in ruby to have class methods that do a little piece of work.
+Therefore, I didn't feel like TripDAO needed a dependency injection. rspec just allows this method to be easily stubbed out.

-Code related to my [Testing legacy code: Hard-wired dependencies][1] blog post.
+Code related to [Testing legacy code: Hard-wired dependencies][1] blog post.
 Try not reading the blog post before doing the exercise yourself.

 What is it about?
 -----------------